-Things to consider
+What to consider

 - Amenities: Because condo and apartment buildings tend to be structured similarly — either high-rise buildings or just a few floors — they often come with comparable amenities.
-Think about what amenities that are most important to you, such as a doorman, a pool, gym or greenspace, and compare what the various communities in your area offer.
+Think about what amenities are most important to you, such as a doorman, a pool, gym or greenspace, and compare what the various communities in your area offer.

-- Location: Location is an important point when deciding where to live.
-Because apartment buildings and condo buildings can have similar structural footprints, you’ll likely find both options in cities and smaller suburbs (they’re less common, however, in rural areas).
+- Location: Location is an important factor when deciding where to live.
+Because apartment and condo buildings can have similar structural footprints, you’ll likely find both options in cities and smaller suburbs (they’re less common, however, in rural areas).
 Both types of buildings can be near places of business, restaurants, parks and more.

 - HOA rules: When considering an apartment vs. condo, rules will be a factor.
 Both types of communities come with rules about behavior in common areas, what kinds of pets are allowed and what kinds of decorations are allowed on the unit’s exterior.
-Apartment landlords can also dictate what renters can do inside their unit and may restrict activities like hanging art or painting walls.
+Apartment landlords can also dictate what renters can do inside their unit and might restrict activities like hanging art or painting walls.
 On the other hand, condo owners can generally decorate the inside of their home however they choose.